ZachEsguerra/my-personal-website/README.md

 - **Skills Section**: Categorized skills into Beginner, Intermediate, and Advanced for easy readability.
 - **Project Structure**: Files are neatly organized into `/styles`, `/scripts`, `/images`, and root for HTML and README.

-## 🔧 Design Choices & Deviations from the Wireframe
+## Design Choices from the Wireframe

 - **Modern Font (Roboto)**: Instead of a generic default font, Roboto was chosen via Google Fonts to match a professional, clean aesthetic.
 - **Color Pairing**: Red was kept as the primary color (as requested), paired with dark gray text and white/light backgrounds for contrast and readability.